 Why A Tooth Extraction May Be Necessary

-Our dentists will conduct a thorough oral assessment before recommending a tooth extraction.
+Our dentists in our Mona Vale clinic will conduct a thorough oral assessment before recommending a tooth extraction.
 Removing teeth is only ever done as a last resort when, for example:

 - Tooth decay has spread deep within your tooth to the point it is untreatable

 - The infection has damaged a large area of your tooth and/or the surrounding bone

 - Your tooth has sustained damage through a trauma injury and is not savable

 - You have an impacted tooth (common with wisdom teeth)

 - Overcrowding of teeth is causing you dental issues

 Extracting a tooth that is impacted or severely damaged or decayed can help prevent infection and damage to your surrounding teeth, gums and bone.

 At our Northern Beaches dental practice, we have an onsite full mouth 3D CBCT and OPG x-ray machine.
 These allow us to assess the size and shape of your tooth as well as its position and the surrounding bone.
 If you need to have one or more teeth removed, we can offer tooth extraction in our treatment rooms in Mona Vale.
 Alternatively, we can refer you to an oral surgeon for treatment in hospital, if needed.

 Before extraction, your dentist will numb the area with a local anaesthetic.
 For nervous patients or those having multiple teeth extracted in one visit, we can also offer IV sedation.
 Our dental team understands that having a tooth removed may be a daunting experience for some.
 Patient comfort is of high priority to us and we do all we can to make you feel as comfortable as possible.